 Gun Sight 101

-1. Focus your eye on the front gun sight
+1. Focus your dominant eye on the front gun sight.

-On my second magazine, I settled down, and thought only of the fundamentals.
-I focused my dominant eye on the front gun site, while being fully aware of the slightly blurry rear sight and the blurry target itself.
+Focus your dominant eye on the front gun site, while being fully aware of the slightly blurry rear sight and the slightly blurry target itself in the background.

-As basic as it may sound (and be), the fact is that in order to shoot straight, or accurately at your intended target, you must pay attention to properly lining up the gun sight dots.
+As basic as it may sound (and be), the fact is that in order to shoot straight at your intended target, you must pay attention to properly lining up the gun sight dots.
 Any slight misalignment WILL cause the bullet to travel either left, right, high, or low.
-The shorter the barrel of the gun, the more pronounced and extreme this will be.
-And naturally, the further away the target, the more these effects will apply.
+The shorter the barrel of the gun, the effects of any sight misalignment will result in an even more exaggerated miss.
+And naturally, the further away the target, the more these effects will exaggerate.

-I know that it’s all super basic, but often times getting back to the basics and focusing on the fundamentals helps us improve or re-establish our skill.
-Besides… it gave me an excuse to play around with my Sony A65 camera.
+I know that it’s all pretty basic, but often times getting back to the basics and focusing on the fundamentals helps us improve or re-establish a skill.